chocolatey/choco/Scenarios.md

  * should not have inconclusive package result
  * should not have warning package result
  * should update the changed file
  * should upgrade the package

+#### when upgrading a package with dependencies happy

+ * should contain a message that everything upgraded successfully
+ * should have a successful package result
+ * should not have inconclusive package result
+ * should not have warning package result
+ * should upgrade the exact version dependency
+ * should upgrade the minimum version dependency
+ * should upgrade the package

+#### when upgrading a package with unavailable dependencies

+ * should contain a message that it was unable to upgrade anything
+ * should have an error package result
+ * should have expected error in package result
+ * should not have a successful package result
+ * should not have inconclusive package result
+ * should not have warning package result
+ * should not upgrade the exact version dependency
+ * should not upgrade the minimum version dependency
+ * should not upgrade the package

+#### when upgrading a package with unavailable dependencies ignoring dependencies

+ * should contain a message that it upgraded only the package successfully
+ * should have a successful package result
+ * should not have inconclusive package result
+ * should not have warning package result
+ * should not upgrade the exact version dependency
+ * should not upgrade the minimum version dependency
+ * should upgrade the package

 #### when upgrading an existing package happy path